tatsumoto-ren/tatsumoto-ren.github.io/blog/should-i-trust-mattvsjapan-and-the-refold-site.md

 ## Lack of credibility

 Language learning communities have widely criticized MattvsJapan's practices.
+He has scammed too many people and taken their money.
-English speakers are already aware of his past and current scams, so they no longer trust him.
+English speakers are already aware of this, so they no longer trust him.
 As a result,
 he has a minimal following among Japanese learners.
+Most people don't take him seriously anymore, so he's had to be more aggressive with advertising.
+Lately his content is mostly ads for new money grab schemes.
+Additionally,
-To compensate for his shrinking audience, he has attempted to pivot, targeting Japanese audiences and offering "English lessons" instead.
+to compensate for his shrinking audience, he has attempted to pivot, targeting Japanese audiences and offering "English lessons" instead.